swiftlang/swift-evolution/proposals/0045-remove-falliable-initilizer.md

 ## Motivation

 The purpose of this proposal is to improve the information initilisers provide about failing.
-Additionally as a by-product of this proposal wheather if removing falliable initilisers is approved or not, I would like to see additions added to the upcoming API Guideline on reccomendations for when to return nil or to throw an error.
+Additionally as a by-product of this proposal wheather if removing Failable optional initilisers is approved or not, I would like to see additions added to the upcoming API Guideline on reccomendations for when to return nil or to throw an error.
 If rejected there should be some consistency between initilisers that return nil and those that throw errors.

 ## Proposed solution

-Take this Model which takes a Dictionary of JSON data, with fallaible initlisers we have this:
+Take this Model which takes a Dictionary of JSON data, with fallaible optional initlisers we have this:

 ```swift
 class Model {